 M. Rochoux spent many years in the workshop of Michel Chaudun, one of the best chocolatiers in Paris.
 And indeed, a look around this sleek boutique reveals much inspiration from M. Chaudin, including his version of Colomb, little disks of chocolate studded with cocoa nibs, and Les Pavés, tiny cubes of chocolate ganache that instantly dissolve in your mouth, the lingering pleasure lasting a few precious minutes.
 Then you decide it’s time for another.
 I always buy at least six at a time for that reason.

-Each individual roasted hazelnut was coated in crunchy, crackly caramel, then enrobed in the chocolate bar.
+Each individually roasted hazelnut was coated in crunchy, crackly caramel, then enrobed in the chocolate bar.
 The contrast of hyper-crisp hazelnuts and bittersweet chocolate makes this my new favorite chocolate bar in Paris.

 Bernachon’s Signature Cake: ‘Le President’